How to Fix Nerd Neck (Forwarded Head Posture)

 To know how your posture is, perform a small test:

-- Stand straight against a wall while your head, shoulders, hips, and feet are in contact with the wall surface.
+Stand straight against a wall while your head, shoulders, hips, and feet are in contact with the wall surface.

-- Now roll your arms up and down against the wall surface ten times.
+Now roll your arms up and down against the wall surface ten times.

 What Are the Other Treatments of Nerd Neck?

-Premier Pain CenterIf you are looking for world-leading experts and state-of-the-art treatments for your pain management, you should visit the premier pain centre.
+Premier Pain Centers If you are looking for world-leading experts and state-of-the-art treatments for your pain from dr ali pain management, you should visit the premier pain centers.